2000Deba/NoPassMobile/README.md

 # 🔐 NoPassMobile

+> ⚠️ **IMPORTANT NOTICE**
+> This project is **source-available**, NOT open-source.
+> Deployment, redistribution, rebranding, or reuse is strictly prohibited
+> without explicit written permission from the author.

 NoPassMobile is the official **Android mobile application** for the **NoPass Password Manager** project.
-It allows users to securely **store, view, and manage their passwords and credit or debit card details** using modern security best practices.
+It allows users to securely **store, view, and manage their passwords and credit/debit card details** using modern security best practices.

 > 🚀 This repository contains the complete source code of the NoPassMobile app.
 > The latest production APK (v1.0.1 – Stable Release) can be downloaded from the **GitHub Releases** section.